miiitaka/wp-structuring-markup/README.md

 ### 2.4.2 (2016-03-07)

-- Fixed : Updated image size detection to use curl first
+- Fixed : Updated image size detection to use curl first, as attachment_url_to_postid() hits the database
+- Updated : Added a transient cache class to cache taxing operations

 ### 2.4.1 (2016-03-01)